mrterranova/Cowboy_Trivial_Trivia/README.md

 * Don't forget to include a countdown timer.

 _____________________________________________________________________

-The trivia quiz created contains 8 questions about the wild west.
+This is a trivia quiz based on the Wild West.
+It's a bunch of random facts that are probably very obscured and honestly pointless.